-Agency Role Name Department/Agency CDBG Administrator KINGSF PORT Planning & Cor nmunity Development-City of Kingsport
+Agency Role Name Department/Agency CDBG Administrator KINGSPORT Grants & Redevelopment

 Table 1 - Responsible Agencies

 Narrative

 The City of Kingsport's, Department of Community Development, is responsible for the administration of Kingsport, Tennessee's CDBG funds.
 Kingsport is responsible for preparing the Consolidated Plan, Annual Action Plan and the CAPER.
 They are also responsible for all IDIS input for CDBG.
 The City processes all CDBG payments, conducts monthly Community Development Advisory Committee meetings and holds public hearings.
 Kingsport, Tennessee is ultimately responsible to the Knoxville HUD Field Office for properly administering the CDBG Program.